Himalayan Gardens at Home

 In Yorkshire we are lucky to have several gardens designed using the theme of a Himalayan Garden.
-Near Ripon at Grewlthorpe is ‘The Himalayan Garden’ with all the plants you would expect in such a setting including
+The Hut near Ripon at Grewlthorpe is ‘The Himalayan Garden’ with all the plants you would expect in such a setting including

 Rhododendrons both Hybrid and Species over 50 varieties